-How To Turn Your Backyard Into An Insect Exploratorium
+How To Teach Your Kids About Bugs And Turn Your Backyard Into An Insect Exploratorium

 Bugs are typically blood-sucking, sting-inducing, disease-spreading vermin that you kill with extreme prejudice.
 But they’re also integral to maintaining our fragile ecosystem.
 It’s a real Sophie’s Choice out there in the wild.